sithmel/sistema/README.md

 - TESTABLE: Sistema takes care of the wiring, so that dependencies can be tested in isolation
 - RELIABLE: Sistema takes care of shutting dependencies in the right order

-## Some history and background

-Node.js classic use case is to build networking servers.
-The environment lacks facilities to start/stop the server.
-It may be quirky to test, and passing dependencies through layers of functions may be a chore.
-I have known of dependency injection libraries since [architect](https://github.com/c9/architect), and I started trying to figure out my own for a long time.
-I have used and enjoyed [electrician](https://github.com/tes/electrician) and [systemic](https://github.com/onebeyond/systemic) and wrote a couple of prototype that as far as I know never went into production [diogenes](https://github.com/sithmel/diogenes) and [diesis](https://github.com/sithmel/diesis).
-I was particularly frustrated with the _diesis_ because I thought it was very innovative, but I realised it missed to deal with some important practicality.
-And here it is, I started working on **Sistema** after a chat with @BorePlusPlus and @cressie176 authors of Electrician and Systemic.
-To take the all the best ideas of _Diesis_ and the other libraries together.

 ## How it differs from Systemic

+I enjoyed using [Systemic](https://github.com/onebeyond/systemic) and its predecessor [electrician](https://github.com/tes/electrician) for a long time. _Sistema_ differs in a few key aspects:

-- With Sistema you can define a dependency in an external package.
-No need to update the register used by the consumer
+- With Sistema you can define a dependency in an external package, **including its dependencies**.
+This is not possible with Systemic, because it uses a centralised dependencies registry that needs to be defined in the application
 - Sistema uses references instead of strings to define a dependency.
-This prevents typos and makes not possible to define cyclic dependencies
+This prevents typos and makes not possible to define cyclic dependencies that would reveal themselves only at runtime
 - Sistema runs all dependencies in parallel, instead of doing that in series.
 Same with shutting down.
-- Sistema can be used to define all kind of dependencies, not just the ones necessaries to start the system
+- Sistema can be used to define all kind of dependencies, not just the ones necessaries to start the application